Network virtualization services include logical switches, logical routers, logical firewalls, and other components of NSX for vSphere.

 Edge Services Gateway

-While the UDLR provides VM-to-VM or East-West routing, the NSX Edge services gateway provides North-South connectivity, by peering with upstream Top of Rack switches, thereby enabling tenants to access public networks.
+While the Universal Logical Router provides VM to VM or east-west routing, the NSX Edge services gateway provides north-south connectivity, by peering with upstream Top of Rack switches, thereby enabling tenants to access public networks.

-NSX Logical Firewall provides security mechanisms for dynamic virtual data centers.
+NSX for vSphere Logical Firewall provides security mechanisms for dynamic virtual data centers.

 The Edge Firewall component helps you meet key perimeter security requirements, such as building DMZs based on IP/VLAN constructs, tenant-to-tenant isolation in multi-tenant virtual data centers, Network Address Translation (NAT), partner (extranet) VPNs, and user-based SSL VPNs.